paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-951-training-generally.md

 <a id="section-9406"></a>
 ## § 9406.
 Service schools: leaves of absence for instructors

-The officer in charge of an Air Force service school may grant a leave of absence for the period of the suspension of the ordinary academic studies, without deduction of pay or allowances, to any officer on duty exclusively as an instructor at the school.
+The officer in charge of an Air Force or Space Force service school may grant a leave of absence for the period of the suspension of the ordinary academic studies, without deduction of pay or allowances, to any officer on duty exclusively as an instructor at the school.

 ### Statutory Notes